 These options are based for the most part on data from logbooks and logsheets for Hawaii-based commercial pelagic vessels operating within the proposed sanctuary.
-The logbook records for the troll/handline fisheries extend from the early 1950s to the present and are collected by the State of Hawaii's Division of Aquatic Resources as one of the requirements for a commercial marine license to fish.
-By contrast, federal logbooks for the Hawaii-based longline fishery were only implemented in 1990.
-Although records for the longline fishery extend from 1990 to the present, records of longline fishing within the confines of the proposed 50 nm sanctuary boundary around the NWHI is restricted to 1990 and 1991.
-This is due to the 50 nm protected species zone from which longliners are excluded and which was implemented by the Council under its Pelagics FMP in late 1991 to avoid the accidental capture of Hawaiian monk seals.
-The proposed sanctuary conforms exactly to coordinates used to delineate the protected species longline exclusion zone.
+The logbook records for the troll/handline fisheries extend from the early 1950s to the present and are collected by the State of Hawaii's Division of Aquatic Resources as one of the requirements for a commercial marine

-A summary of the non-confidential commercial catch data used top develop the alternatives in Table 30 is given in Figures 20 and 21.
+A summary of the commercial catch data used top develop the alternatives in Table 31 is given in Figures 20 and 21.
 Figure 20 illustrates NWHI pelagic catches and participants on bottomfish and non-longline pelagic vessels combined (top), and on pelagic fishing vessels only (bottom).
 Figure 21 illustrates the species composition of NWHI pelagic catches by non-longline pelagic and bottomfishing vessels combined (top), by non-longline pelagic fishing vessels only (middle) and by longline vessels only (bottom).
 Data for bottomfish and non-longline pelagic vessels extends from 1950 to 2003, and for longliners from 1990 to 1991.

-Figure 20: Non-Confidential Catch Records for NWHI Commercial Pelagic Catches
+Figure 20: Time Series of Catch Records for NWHICommercial Pelagic Catches